bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach doesn't return anything, were map returns the values and returns the new array.

+both are good for looping over an iterable object

 2. Explain the difference between a callback and a higher order function.

+Callback function passes to another function to call it.
+Higher order takes another function as an argument and returns to its callers

 3. What is closure?

+A closure gives access to outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Default binding, Implicit binding, Explicit binding, New Binding

 5. Why do we need super() in an extended class?

+It is used to access and call functions on an objects parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.